galvez-soriano/Papers/UniversalizationPAM/Estimation/Readme.md

-Do files to obtain the results of the paper "Unintended effects of universalizing social pensions: Evidence from Mexico"
+Do files to obtain the results of the paper "The Unintended effects of universalizing social pensions: Evidence from Mexico"